Gin Blossoms: Mainstream success

 Gin Blossoms named their second album New Miserable Experience.
 In February 1992, while still working to complete it, founding member and lead guitarist/songwriter Hopkins drank heavily and grew increasingly depressed.
-With the other members hesitant to fire Hopkins, A&M forcefully removed him from the band and withheld $15,000 owed to Hopkins until he agreed to sign over half of his publishing royalties and relinquish his mechanical royalties.
+With the band members hesitant to fire Hopkins, A&M removed him from the band and withheld $15,000 owed to him until he agreed to sign over half of his publishing royalties and relinquish his mechanical royalties.
 Hopkins reluctantly agreed to these demands because of his dire financial situation.
-Scott Johnson was chosen by the band later that month as Hopkins' stand-in on tour, and became a permanent member in 1994.
+Scott Johnson was chosen by the band later that month as Hopkins' stand-in on tour; he became a permanent member in 1994.

 New Miserable Experience became the band's breakthrough album.
 The first single released from the album was "Hey Jealousy", which had been written by Hopkins.
 The song reached No. 25 on the Billboard Hot 100 and No. 4 on Billboards Mainstream Rock Tracks and later went gold, largely fueling the success of New Miserable Experience.
-Estranged from the band, Hopkins died by suicide on December 5, 1993, after a reported five previous attempts (including one for which he was hospitalized two weeks).
+Estranged from the band, Hopkins died by suicide on December 5, 1993.
 The following year, another song by Hopkins, "Found Out About You", also reached No. 25 on the Billboard Hot 100 and climbed to No. 1 on Billboards Modern Rock Tracks.
 New Miserable Experience eventually reached quadruple platinum status.

 Between their first and second albums, Gin Blossoms contributed the single "Til I Hear It from You" for the soundtrack of the 1995 film Empire Records.
 It reached No. 9 on the Billboard Hot 100.
 Their second major album, Congratulations I'm Sorry, was released in 1996.
 Yielding one top-ten hit ("Follow You Down", which peaked at No. 9 Billboard Hot 100), the album went platinum.
 The song "As Long as It Matters" was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.

 With chart success came opportunities to appear as musical guests on late-night television.
 Between 1992 and 1996, Gin Blossoms appeared on shows such as Late Show with David Letterman (many times between 1992 and 1996), The Tonight Show with Jay Leno (1993, 1994, 1996), The Jon Stewart Show (1993), Late Night with Conan O'Brien (1996), and as a featured musical act on Saturday Night Live (1996).
 One appearance on the Late Show With David Letterman featured a joint performance with Gin Blossoms and the members of Kiss, performing the latter's "Christine Sixteen".
 Gin Blossoms became a favorite of Late Show musical director Paul Shaffer, and their music was often featured as the show cut to and from commercials.
 The band was also a featured performer in the closing credits of the movie Wayne's World 2 (1993), performing "Idiot Summer" on-screen as part of the fictional concert "Waynestock".

 Without Doug and his songwriting, we never could have signed a record deal.